clarkevansteenderen/clarkevansteenderen.github.io/_pages/about.md

 I enjoy working on projects that involve answering phylogenetic and evolutionary questions, and I particularly love writing my own code and user-friendly applications.

+📌 Please check out the [tutorials](https://github.com/clarkevansteenderen/CBC_Tutorials) I have created that cover how to run a variety of phylogenetic analyses, from sequence alignments to tree-building.

 # Current projects

 * **PhD:** A genetic investigation of the native stem-boring *Tetramesa* wasps in South Africa: identifying potential biological control agents of invasive grasses.
 Supervisors: Prof. Iain Paterson and Dr. Guy Sutton